-The primary filter/water separator also provides filtration to help extend the life of the secondary fuel filter.
+The primary filter/water separator also provides filtration in order to help extend the life of the secondary fuel filter.
 The element should be changed regularly.
-If a vacuum gauge is installed, the primary filter/water separator should be changed at 50 kPa to 70 kPa (7.25 psi to 10.15 psi).
+If a vacuum gauge is installed, the primary filter/water separator should be changed at 50 to 70 kPa (15 to 20 inches Hg).

 - 1. Close the main fuel supply valve. - 2.
-Place a suitable container below the primary fuel filter to catch any fluid that may spill.
+Place a suitable container below the primary fuel filter in order to catch any fluid that may spill.
 Clean any split fluid. - 3.
 Clean the outside of the primary fuel filter. - 4.
-Using a suitable tool, remove the spin on filter (4) from filter base (1).
-Discard old filter element. - 5.
-Ensure the seal surface (2) is clean.
+Remove the bowl (6) and O ring seal (5).
+Using a suitable tool remove the spin on filter (4). - 5.
+Ensure that the seal surface (2) is clean.
 Apply clean diesel fuel to the O ring seal (3) on the new spin on filter. - 6.
 Install the new spin on filter to the filter base (1).
 Spin on the filter until the O ring seal (3) contact the sealing surface (2).
 Then, rotate the spin on filter 3/4 of a full turn. - 7.
+Ensure that the bowl (6) is clean.
+If necessary, install a new O ring seal (5) into bowl (6) and install bowl to the filter assembly. - 8.
+Tighten the bowl by hand, maximum torque for the bowl is 10 N·m (88 lb in). - 9.
 The secondary fuel filter should be replaced when the primary fuel filter is replaced.
-For more information refer to this Operation and Maintenance Manual, "Fuel System Secondary Filter - Replace". - 8.
+For more information refer to this Operation and Maintenance Manual, "Fuel System Secondary Filter - Replace".

 Dispose of the fluid and old filter in accordance with local regulations.